Path integrals, complex probabilities and the discrete Weyl representation: Discrete multi-resolution representation of quantum field theory

 A general numerical treatment involves a truncation and renormalization followed by two approximations.
-The truncation discards all but a finite number, $F$, of discrete degrees of freedom. \beq H \to H_F \eeq Ideally physics at a given energy scale and in a given volume should be dominated by a finite number of accessible degrees of freedom.
+The truncation discards all but a finite number, $F$, of discrete degrees of freedom. \beq H \to H_F . \eeq Ideally physics at a given energy scale and in a given volume should be dominated by a finite number of accessible degrees of freedom.
 The remaining degrees of freedom that are not expected to impact calculations at that given scale and volume are discarded.
 The truncated theory is renormalized by adjusting the parameters of the theory so a set of observables agree with experiment.
 This gives the parameters a dependence on the choice of retained degrees of freedom.
 This is a truncation rather than an approximation.
 It assumes that no additional parameters need to be introduced beyond what appears in the truncated Hamiltonian and that there is a limit as the volume becomes infinite and resolution becomes arbitrarily small.
 This is followed by two approximations.
-The first approximation is to approximate the unitary time evolution operator for the truncated theory using the Trotter product formula with $N$ time slices: \beq U_F(\tau) = e^{-i H_F \tau} = \lim_{N\to \infty} (e^{-i H_F(\Pi)\Delta t}e^{-iH_F(\Phi)\Delta t})^N \eeq where $\Delta t = \tau/N$ and \beq H_F = H_F(\Pi) + H_F(\Phi) \eeq with \beq H_F(\Pi) := {1 \over 2}\sum_n \Pi_n\Pi_n \eeq and \beq H_F(\Phi):= {m^2 \over 2}\sum_n \Phi_n\Phi_n + \sum_{mn} D_{mn} \Phi_m \Phi_n + \lambda \sum_{klmn} \Gamma_{klmn} \Phi_k\Phi_l\Phi_m\Phi_n \eeq which expresses $H_F$ as the sum of a part with only the $\Pi_n$ fields and another part with only the $\Phi_n$ fields.
-Since the discrete canonical pairs of field operators $\Phi_n$ and $\Pi_n$ satisfy canonical commutation relations they have a continuous spectrum on the real line.
-This is because each one of these complementary operators generates translations in the other operator.
-The last step is to approximate the continuous spectrum of the discrete field operators $\Phi_n$ and $\Pi_n$ by a collection of $M=2K+1$ closely spaced eigenvalues $\phi_n,\pi_n = n \epsilon$ where $-K \leq n \leq K$ and $\epsilon^2 = 2 \pi/M$.
-This is exactly what was done in the scattering example, except in this case there are $F$ degrees of freedom where $F$ is the number of retained discrete field modes.
-Unlike the truncation, both of these steps are mathematical approximations.
+The first approximation is to approximate the unitary time evolution operator for the truncated theory using the Trotter product formula with $N$ time slices: